juntossomosmais/time-out-market/packages/http-front-cache/README.md

 });
 ```

-## Another Storage
+## Using another Storage as Provider

-Currently, the `cacheOnSessionStorage` utility only supports [session storage as provider](https://github.com/open-ish/utility/blob/c6d98898bbc6119cd482b736f57ec897443e71de/packages/http-front-cache/src/lib/providers/session-storage.ts#L1-L8).
-However, it can be easily extended to support other storage mechanisms such as local storage or indexedDB by using the `cacheFactory` function.
+Currently, the `cacheOnSessionStorage` uses [session storage as provider](https://github.com/open-ish/utility/blob/c6d98898bbc6119cd482b736f57ec897443e71de/packages/http-front-cache/src/lib/providers/session-storage.ts#L1-L8).
+However, it can be easily extended to support other storage mechanisms such as local storage or indexedDB or even In-Memory by using the `cacheFactory` function.

 ```typescript
 import { cacheFactory, ServiceFunction } from '@juntossomosmais/http-front-cache';';